NickPattas/website/content/posts/Huntrixx Card/index.md

 ## LIQUID EFFECT

-This kind of fake liquids are extremely common trick in video games and there are plenty of really good tutorials about it.
-Although, while it is such a common topic, most of the content out their is Unity based.
+This kind of fake liquid is an extremely common trick in video games and there are plenty of really good tutorials about it.
+Although, while it is such a common topic, most of the content out there is Unity based.
 So, I decided to replicate the core mechanics of the system in Unreal.

-To get the desired effect the first thing that we should make is a **World Position mask** that is getting the **rotation about the two axis** that we want the mask tilt.
+To get the desired effect the first thing that we should make is a **World Position mask** that is getting the **rotation about the two axes** that we want the mask to tilt.

 ![](assets/img/20251117150257.png)

-The two parameters that are driving the rotation called **WobbleX** and **WobbleY** respectively and they are actually the most important part of the effect.
+The two parameters that are driving the rotation are called **WobbleX** and **WobbleY** respectively and they are actually the most important part of the effect.

 ![](assets/img/20251117150458.png)
 ![](assets/img/20251117150551.png)

-The height of the liquid is based on a simple gradient on** Z coordinates**.
-To make this work we should subtract the **Position** of the object from the World Position to, basically pin the mask on the object and don't be relative to world's coordinates.
+The height of the liquid is based on a simple gradient on **Z coordinates**.
+To make this work we should subtract the **Position** of the object from the World Position to basically pin the mask on the object and not be relative to world coordinates.

 ![](assets/img/20251117150650.png)
 ![](assets/img/20251117150715.png)

-To finalize the look of the shader and especially make it fits the IP, we should create some floating glitter.
+To finalize the look of the shader and especially make it fit the IP, we should create some floating glitter.

-I tried to keep the shader as light weight as possible, so decided to use a simple noise texture with some contrast and intensity parameters to make the illusion of glitter on the Card's outer frame.
+I tried to keep the shader as lightweight as possible, so I decided to use a simple noise texture with some contrast and intensity parameters to make the illusion of glitter on the card's outer frame.

 ![](assets/img/20251117152447.png)

-By combining different **Noise Normals** and a **gradient mask** for fake depth, we can make the liquid shader more convincing and appealing especially when the card is moving and the whole set up is fire up.
+By combining different **Noise Normals** and a **gradient mask** for fake depth, we can make the liquid shader more convincing and appealing especially when the card is moving and the whole setup is fired up.

 ![](assets/img/20251117151727.png)

 ![](assets/img/20251117151851.png)

-And what I mean with fire up?
+And what do I mean by fired up?

-The shader above is nothing if we don't applied into a **Blueprint logic** that calculates the pendulum motion of the effect based on the rotation and velocity of the card in runtime.
+The shader above is nothing if we don't apply it into a **Blueprint logic** that calculates the pendulum motion of the effect based on the rotation and velocity of the card in runtime.

-I tried a bunch of different methods to achieve this but I think that the most minimal but yet good looking is the following:
+I tried a bunch of different methods to achieve this but I think that the most minimal yet good looking is the following:

 ![](assets/img/20251117153037.png)